-NHPW5200 Micronutrients: Clinical Nutrition I 3 s.h.
+NHPW5200 Clinical Nutrition of Human Systems I 3 s.h.

 Exploration of the function of vitamins and minerals and their role in the human body with an emphasis on disease treatment and prevention.
 A detailed study of the physiological and pathological relationship will be examined in the presence of acute or chronic disease.
 Additionally, this course will focus on the evidence-based evaluation of medical nutritional therapy and complementary and alternative nutritional therapies in the treatment of acute and chronic disease.
 Offered Summer semester.
 Prerequisite: NHPW5140 Fundamentals of Nutritional Science.